waleedtalha/Android-CleanArchitecture-Kotlin/README.md

 Implement your ViewModels in the presentation/viewmodel package.

-Update the UI in the presentation/view package as needed.
+Update the UI in the presentation/ui package as needed.

 # Dependency Injection with Koin

 Dependencies are managed using Koin.
 Modules are defined in the di package.
 To add a new dependency:

-Create a new Koin module in the di package.

-Define your dependency in the module.
+Define your dependency in the KoinModule.kt.

-Add the module to the startKoin function in App.kt.

-Asynchronous Operations with Kotlin Flows and Coroutines
+# Asynchronous Operations with Kotlin Flows and Coroutines

 Kotlin Flows and Coroutines are used to handle asynchronous operations.
 Use Flows for data streams and Coroutines for background tasks.
 Example usage can be found in the repository and viewmodel packages.